jaccomoc/jactl/docs/pages/language-features.md

 ## _eval()_ Statement

 Jactl has a built-in `eval` statement which will compile and execute a string of Jactl code at run-time.
-A map of values for variables that the script references:
+A map of values for variables that the script references can be passed in as an optional argument:
 ```groovy
 eval('3 + 4')                                        // returns 7
 eval('x + y', [x:3, y:4])                            // returns 7